vsushko/workspace/certificates.md

 keytool -keystore kafka.server.keystore.jks -import -file cert-signed -storepass $SRVPASS -keypass $SRVPASS -noprompt
 ```
 files:
-`ca-cert` - server sertificate authority
+`ca-cert` - server sertificate authority<br>
-`ca-key`  - server sertificate authority
+`ca-key`  - server sertificate authority<br>
-`ca-cert.srl` - related to signing certificate - can be deleted
+`ca-cert.srl` - related to signing certificate - can be deleted<br>
-`cert-file`   - signing certificate of our kafka broker certificate - can be deleted
+`cert-file`   - signing certificate of our kafka broker certificate - can be deleted<br>
-`cert-signed` - signed broker certificate needs to be imported later on kafka server keystore
+`cert-signed` - signed broker certificate needs to be imported later on kafka server keystore<br>
-`kafka.server.keystore.jks` - here we should import cert-signed
+`kafka.server.keystore.jks` - here we should import cert-signed<br>
-`kafka.server.truststore.jks` - this is needed because various componeents of kafka broker itself needs to communicate with each other and therefore kafka serever needs to trust to ca certificate as well
+`kafka.server.truststore.jks` - this is needed because various componeents of kafka broker itself needs to communicate with each other and therefore kafka serever needs to trust to ca certificate as well<br>

-shouldn't be distributed `ca-key` and `kafka.server.keystore.jks` files
+shouldn't be distributed `ca-key` and `kafka.server.keystore.jks` files<br>
 `ca-cert` and `cert-signed` could be publically distributed to all clients to be able establissh successful ssl communication